jcmkang/NLP-MultinomialNB_Project/README.md

 ## About
 This is an extension of a project I completed during my Intro to Data Science class.
-It serves as an example of Natural Language Processing (NLP) implementation, utilizing the Multinomial Naive Bayes model to predict the ratings of hotel reviews based on text tokens.
-The preliminary dataset consists of a sample of hotel reviews and their corresponding ratings from TripAdvisor.
+It serves as an example of Natural Language Processing (NLP) implementation, utilizing the Multinomial Naive Bayes model to predict if the hotel reviews are positive or negative based on text tokens .
+The preliminary dataset consists of a sample of TripAdvisor's hotel reviews and their corresponding ratings.
 The trained model will be employed to determine whether a new set of reviews is positive or negative.

 ## Source